 Peer support can be valuable to stroke survivors and caregivers.
-For a person living with stroke or its impact, peer support can help your emotional, physical, and mental health.
+For people living with stroke or its impact, peer support can help their emotional, physical, and mental health.

 Some benefits that peer support might offer to individuals impacted by a stroke are: